Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 • Threat modeling aids in the construction of robust and safe architectures by taking into account a variety of attack vectors and giving security controls priority.

-67. How do you ensure secure logging and auditing practices within your architecture designs?
+67. How is secure logging and auditing practiced in architectural designs?

 Ans: